wallarm/product-documentation/docs/latest/faq/attacks-not-uploaded-to-cloud.md

     ```

     Replace `<FILTERING_NODE_IP>` with a filtering node IP you want to check.
 If required, add the `Host:` header to the command.
-1. Wait 2-5 minutes for the attacks to appear in Wallarm Console → **Events**.
+1. Wait up to 2 minutes for the attacks to appear in Wallarm Console → **Events**.
 If all 100 requests appear, the filtering node operates OK.
 1. Connect to the server with the installed filtering node and get [node metrics](../admin-en/monitoring/intro.md):

     ```bash